MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ms.technology: operations-manager
 ---

-# Features and Enhancements in Management Pack for SQL Server
+# Features and enhancements in Management Pack for SQL Server

 This section covers new functionality and improvements in Management Pack for SQL Server.

 ## June 2023 - 7.1.0.0 CTP

-### What's New
+### What's new

 - Updated the [custom monitoring](sql-server-management-pack-custom-monitor.md) which allows the creation of monitors and performance rules, now it's on the separate package installer
 - Added a query execution and time synchronization schedule filtering mode for the custom monitoring